Fashion makes the world beautiful. Let me share some of what I have learned about clothes for your figure type.

 Ruffled blouses or dresses with details around the waist can flatter your straight frame.
 Old favorite wide horizontal stripes, colored belts along with bias, princess, and double-breasted cuts.
 Larger accessories also create warm layers.

-You are lucky that almost every style of jean from slightly-flared to high-waist cuts and skinny looks great on you.
-Cropped leather jackets are all the time perfect!
+You are lucky that almost every style of jeans from slightly-flared to high-waist cuts and skinny looks great on you.
+Cropped leather jackets are all the time perfect.
+Anything that tricks the eye from your straight look is for you.

 The Short Figure